 When the weather turns warm, there’s no better way to enjoy a meal than out in the fresh air.
 This NYC springtime staple got even more popular since the beginning of the pandemic, and tons of restaurants across the city have turned their outdoor spaces into a gorgeous oasis.
 See here for a list of our favorites.

-33. Read a book under the sun at Brooklyn Library’s new outdoor reading rooms
+35. Read a book under the sun at Brooklyn Library’s outdoor reading rooms

-Two years ago, they created “BPL Outdoors” — which basically mimics the function of their indoor space, “offering places for people to sit and talk, read, use our WiFi, or just relax” — and tried it out at their Red Hook and Flatbush branches with great success.
-They have since worked on expanding the program to 20 branches across Brooklyn.
+Three years ago, they created “BPL Outdoors” — which basically mimics the function of their indoor space, “offering places for people to sit and talk, read, use our WiFi, or just relax” — and tried it out at their Red Hook and Flatbush branches with great success.
+They have since worked on expanding the program to20 branches across Brooklyn.
 Some locations even have book carts outside for browsing!
 Learn more here.

 It’s easy to forget that NYC is surrounded by so many beautiful parks on the waterfront.
 Check out all of the spots along the Hudson or East River, uptown or downtown, and take advantage of their killer views on a gorgeous spring day.
 See our list here.